Simulation Options on the Web

 As ALMA moves toward full science the orientation of an uploaded image for simulation will become less problematic as the beam will tend to be near round but this affect should be taken into account whenever you are using the OST for simulating images.

-Fits images can be rotated prior to their use with the OST using e.g. PyFits, IDL, STARLINK etc.
+Fits images can be rotated prior to their use with the OST using e.g. PyFits, AstroPy, IDL, STARLINK etc.